uvaai/ml2/99 Exam/40 Practice/content.md

 (b) Given is a new input of  $x_1 = 0.5$, $x_2 = 0.5$.
 Explain how you would make a prediction for this input and what that prediction would be.

-(c) Explain what shape of decision boundary you would approximately expect for this model?
+(c) Explain what shape of decision boundary you would approximately expect for this model.

 #### Neural Networks